5 Quick & Fun Summer Science Activities for Kids

 - Mentos peppermints

-We gave each child three peppermints and had them drop the mints into a bottle of soda.
+We gave each child three peppermints and had them drop the mints into a bottle of soda and get out of the way!

 The chemical reaction causes a rocket of soda to jet out of the bottle!